jinjilynn/dva-react-hook/README.md

 ### `useModel`
-You can useModel hook to inject a model state into a component.
+You can use useModel hook to inject a model state into a component.
 The only argument to the useModel() Hook is state path.
 It returns a pair of values: an object and a function that updates the model state.
-The object has a getter named value, value returns the current model state defined by the path.
+The object returned has a getter named value, value returns the current model state defined by the path.
 You can take the value when you define it, or take the value until you use it.
-The difference is that when you take the second action, you can get the updated value synchronously before the component is re-rendered.
+The difference is that when you take the second action, you will get the updated value synchronously before the component re-renders.
 It is not recommended to do this unless it is absolutely necessary.

 ```javascript